Chart Color Schemes

 Bardon has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 18 projects that could impact this region.
-Notable ones include Coles Local Bardon, Bardon Commercial Precinct Redevelopment, Sanctuary Residences Ashgrove, and Ile Ashgrove.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 18 projects likely impacting the area.
+Key projects include Coles Local Bardon, Ile Ashgrove, Bardon Commercial Precinct Redevelopment, and Sanctuary Residences Ashgrove.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.